- Local SEO

 We look at different solutions and mention the pros and cons of each.

-This article is not designed to recomend any solution but to help in any decision.
+This article is not designed to recommend any solution but to help in any decision.

 Hence the better we understand how this system works we increase the chances of reducing these costs.

-Unfortunately the EFTPOS system that underpins our electonic payments from bricks and mortar businesses still cannot be used on the Internet.
+Unfortunately the EFTPOS system that underpins our electronic payments from bricks and mortar businesses still cannot be used on the Internet.

 Advice on Shopping Carts

-PayPal is always a good start due to it's features and security. eWay have some great new products that can have you up and running quickly without the need for a seperate merchant account.
-However Stripe is currently my go to payment gateway mainly due to the features and ease of integration with my systems.
-I agree with the developer first philosphy.
+PayPal is always a good start due to it's features and security. eWay have some great new products that can have you up and running quickly without the need for a separate merchant account.
+They also have low transaction fees currently 1.5% + .25c based on achieving a certain volume.
+However Stripe is currently my go to payment gateway mainly due to the features and ease of integration with my systems (Java) and no extra monthly costs (No setup fees, monthly fees, or hidden fees).
+You only need a bank account to get started.

-It can be beneficial to speak to your bookkeeper before choosing your online solution as you may find they already have a Stripe compatible system for you.
+It can be beneficial to speak to your bookkeeper before choosing your online solution as you may find they already have a Stripe compatible system for you eg Xero.

 With the Stripe and Xero integration, your customers can pay your invoices using their preferred credit or debit card, helping you get paid faster.